-The hardest on the d1 formula is making sure you put the brackets in the right places.
+The hardest thing with the d1 formula is making sure you put the brackets in the right places.
 This is why you may want to calculate individual parts of the formula in separate cells, as I do in the example below:

-First I calculate the natural logarithm of the ratio of underlying price and strike price in cell H44:
+First I calculate the natural logarithm of the ratio of underlying price and strike price (this is why they must have the same units) in cell H44:

 Then I calculate the rest of the numerator of the d1 formula in cell I44:

 Then I calculate the denominator of the d1 formula in cell J44.
-It is useful to calculate it separately like this, because this term will also enter the formula for d2:
+Another reason why you may want to calculate d1 in separate parts is that this term will also enter the formula for d2:

 Now I have all the three parts of the d1 formula and I can combine them in cell K44 to get d1:

 The Black-Scholes formulas for call option (C) and put option (P) prices are:

 The two formulas are very similar.
 There are four terms in each formula.
 I will again calculate them in separate cells first and then combine them in the final call and put formulas.